Kapendev/parin/CHEATSHEET.md

     void followTarget(float delta);
     /// Moves the camera to follow the target position with gradual slowdown. void followTargetWithSlowdown(float delta, float slowdown);
 }

-/// Maps one logical action to gamepad and keyboard inputs. struct InputBinding {
-    Gamepad button;   /// The gamepad button.
-    Keyboard[4] keys; /// The keyboard keys.

-    /// Sets the gamepad button and keys to the given values. this(Gamepad button, Keyboard[] keys...);
-}

-/// A timer with pause/resume and repeat support. struct Timer {
-    /// The duration of the timer, in seconds. float duration = 0.0f;
-    /// The elapsed time when the timer was paused. float pauseTime = 0.0f;
-    /// The elapsed time when the timer was started. float startTime = 0.0f;
-    /// Buffer storing the elapsed time after stopping. float stopTimeElapsedTimeBuffer = 0.0f;
-    /// Whether the timer restarts automatically after completion. bool canRepeat;

-    /// Initializes the timer with the specified duration and repeat behavior. this(float duration, bool canRepeat = false);

-    /// Returns true if the timer is currently paused. bool isPaused();
-    /// Returns true if the timer is currently active (running). bool isActive();
-    /// Returns true if the timer has just started. bool hasStarted();
-    /// Returns true if the timer has just stopped. bool hasStopped();

-    /// Starts the timer with new duration and repeat behavior. void start(float newDuration, bool newCanRepeat);
-    /// Starts the timer with an optional new duration. void start(float newDuration = -1.0f);
-    /// Stops the timer and records the time at which it stopped. void stop();
-    /// Toggles the active state of the timer. void toggleIsActive();
-    /// Pauses the time.
-    void pause();
-    /// Resumes the timer from the paused state. void resume();
-    /// Toggles the paused state of the timer. void toggleIsPaused();

-    /// Returns the current time of the timer and handles stop/repeat logic. float time();
-    /// Returns the remaining time of the timer and handles stop/repeat logic. float timeLeft();
-    /// Returns the remaining time, or zero if inactive. float timeLeftOrZero();
-    /// Sets the current time of the timer. void setTime(float newTime);
-    /// Returns the current progress (between 0.0 to 1.0).
-    float progress();
-    /// Returns the remaining progress (between 0.0 to 1.0).
-    float progressLeft();
-    /// Returns the remaining progress (between 0.0 to 1.0), or zero if inactive. float progressLeftOrZero();
-    /// Sets the progress to a specific value (between 0.0 to 1.0). void setProgress(float value);
-    /// Sets the remaining progress to a specific value (between 0.0 to 1.0). void setProgressLeft(float value);
-}

 /// A tile with a texture atlas id, size, and position.